 - Where you believe an individual has access to a firearm and is a danger, encourage them to return their licence and surrender the firearm.
 Confidence should be breached where the risk of death or serious harm to third parties outweighs the patient's privacy interest.
 Again the patient should be informed prior to disclosing the information, where practicable.
 An appropriate person or authority (Chief Constable or the Commissioner of the Metropolitan Police Authority) should be informed of the concerns.
 Any breach of confidentiality may have to be justified to the GMC or a court.

 Moderating the injury and death caused by the violent use of guns is a very valid public health issue.
-Having a gun in an American house increases the occupants' risk of a violent death in the home (whether by suicide or homicide).
 The right to bear arms in the USA is enshrined in its constitution and has been ardently and effectively protected by the National Rifle Association, whilst the UK has some of the strictest gun control laws in the world.
 The massacre of school children and their teachers in Dunblane caused public outcry and subsequent legislation to impose even tougher restrictions on the legal owners of handguns, although there is little evidence that this has saved any lives.
 Amnesties allowing people to hand in illegal firearms often produce impressive responses but those who hand weapons in are unlikely to use them.
 During the month-long firearms amnesty in April 2003, over 43,000 guns were surrendered in England and Wales and 3,393 in Scotland.

 Further reading & references

 - Mannion SJ, Chaloner E; Principles of war surgery.
 BMJ.
 2005 Jun 25;330(7506):1498-500.

 - Maiden N; Ballistics reviews: mechanisms of bullet wound trauma.
 Forensic Sci Med Pathol.
 2009;5(3):204-9.
 Epub 2009 Jul 31.